Mossop/WebAppTabs/README.md

 * Allow the user to configure a set of available webapps
 * Provide a way for the user to open each webapp in a tab
-* Any attempt to open a comfigured webapp (e.g. from a link in an email or anywhere else) should open it in the existing tab for the webapp if one exists or a new tab for the webapp in Thunderbird
+* Any attempt to open a configured webapp (e.g. from a link in an email or anywhere else) should open it in the existing tab for the webapp if one exists or a new tab for the webapp in Thunderbird
 * Any links clicked in the webapp that are to other sites should open in the